 The desperate battle of children for their elder custody

-MISAPPROPRIATION.
+DESPAIR.
 Hundreds of thousands of Americans would be concerned with what looks like a social and human drama.
 Parents are removed from benevolence of their children to be unfairly placed under guardianship to get their money withdrawn.
 A bill could be passed but families still have to wait.

 When Mary Bush’s mother Genevieve Bush was guardianized by a Chester County Court in Pennsylvania, she never dreamed it would lead to restricted visits monitored by an Adult Protective Services supervisor and Sheriff.